TUMFTM/rslcpp/README.md

 - `rslcpp` expects all nodes to run with `use_sim_time:=true` (it will refuse to run otherwise).
 - The intended mode is **single-process** execution (intra-process communication enabled).
 Mixing in multi-process/DDS communication can reduce determinism.
 - Cyclic pub/sub chains that “feed themselves” without any timer or other time-driven trigger can deadlock the simulation (no new events become ready for the executor).
-- **Modified rclcpp**: This workspace includes a custom version of `rclcpp` (`rslcpp_rclcpp/`) to enable the time-delay backend.
+- **Modified rclcpp**: This workspace includes a custom version of [`rclcpp/`](./rslcpp_rclcpp/) to enable the time-delay backend.
 It is API-compatible with standard `rclcpp`, so no code changes are needed in your nodes, but it must be used for the delay features to function.

 ## References